Job Title: Teacher-Gifted

 MACHINES, TOOLS, EQUIPMENT

-• General office equipment, including personal computers, fax machines, copiers, telephones, scanners, etc.
+• General office equipment, including electronic devices, copiers, telephones, etc.

 TERMS OF EMPLOYMENT